Here are 10 reasons why your hamstrings might be tight, in no particular order.

 8) Weak dorsiflexors

-Who trains the muscles that pull your foot back?
-Very few people but they are critical to efficient running and walking.
+Who trains the muscles that pull your feet back towards your shins?
+Hardly anybody, but they are critical to efficient running and walking.
 Weakness in these muscles may have your hamstrings trying to prevent your lower leg moving too far over your foot as you run / walk.

 9) Weak internal hip rotators

 The hamstrings have a small influence on both internal and external hip rotation.
 Weakness in the muscles that perform either will have your hamstrings volunteering to prevent motion you can’t control to keep you safe.

 10) Weak external hip rotators